btpworks/chronicle-examples/README.md

 git clone https://github.com/btpworks/chronicle-examples.git
 ```

-This contains several example domain yaml files and docker and uses
+This contains several example domain yaml files, and Docker uses
-`blockchaintp/chronicle-builder:BTP2.1.0-0.5.0` as the builder image by default.
+`blockchaintp/chronicle-builder:BTP2.1.0-0.5.0` as the builder image by default

 ## Build a Domain